nut-tree/website/docs/tutorial-screen/cancel-waitfor.md

 ## Summary

-- `waitFor` cancelable using an [AbortController](https://www.npmjs.com/package/node-abort-controller)
+- `waitFor` is cancelable using an [AbortController](https://www.npmjs.com/package/node-abort-controller)